 This means that if you use CPU-based autoscaling for this worker type, you must set an upper limit on the number of workers to run, as all

 until the entire history of all projects has been analyzed.

 If a machine in the work pool has adequate hardware resources, it may run multiple workers.
 Periodically, depending on the projects you're analyzing, and the stage of the analysis, you may need to change the number of worker hosts or the number of workers that are running on some of the host machines.
 You do this by editing the

-workers block in the cluster configuration file, generating new service configurations, and deploying these to all the servers in the cluster.
+workers block in the cluster configuration file, generating new sets of files for the configuration, and deploying these on each server in the cluster.

 Configuring the properties of worker hosts

 Each worker host needs to have the right software and the correct environment to enable checkout and analysis of the codebases you want to analyze.
 If you need to set environment variables, defining them in the cluster configuration file is the most reliable method.
 This ensures that the values are retained throughout upgrades and changes to the work pool.